Vyral/base-template/_posts/2019-03-28-how-to-get-the-best-rate-terms-and-conditions-on-your-mortgage.md

 {% include youtube.html %}

-Ask a potential mortgage lender these questions to ensure that you’ll get the very best rates, terms, and conditions on your next loan.
+<p style="text-align: center;"><em>Ask a potential mortgage lender these questions to ensure that you’ll get the very best rates, terms, and conditions on your next loan.</em></p>

 Here at California Real Estate Experts, we strive to help our clients find the best rates, terms, and conditions possible.
 However, there are a few questions that need to be addressed before settling with a lender—especially if they’re an online lender.